UofT-DSI/shell/04-instructors/lessons/ethics_slides.md

 ---

-Do you think the reductionist appoach of data science make it easy to ignore realities, or does it force you to confront them as Healy states?
+Does the reductionist approach of data science simplify complex realities, or does it compel confrontation with them, as Healy suggests?

 ---

 ##### Reforming Data Science
->With administrative violence, Spade notes how “reform” often benefits only the least marginalized while legitimizing the system and giving cover for it to continue its violence.
+> With administrative violence, Spade notes how “reform” often benefits only the least marginalized while legitimizing the system and giving cover for it to continue its violence.

 We can see this in facial recognition where people of colour are not well recognized by the program, yet creating a better algorithm only benefits systems of control.